KirtirDas/Airbnb_Seattle_Datablog/README.md

     https://medium.com/@das.kirtirjasaswini/airbnb-seattle-how-to-provide-a-decent-stay-and-attract-customers-c3c8f485cee0
 6. Acknowledgments
-I reffered code that has been developed by: https://github.com/vsharma10/Airbnb_Seattle and other git hub submittions.
+I reffered code that has been developed by:
+  Some of the git hub earlier submittions.
 Thank You.